purpletechnician/Scoreboard-for-Netrunner/README.md

-# Scoreboard-for-Netrunner 0.96
+# Scoreboard-for-Netrunner 0.96<br/>
-0,96 Fixing bugs in GUI and code
+0,96 Fixing bugs in GUI and code<br/>
-0,95 Fixing bugs in GUI and code
+0,95 Fixing bugs in GUI and code<br/>
-0,94 Fixing bugs in GUI, Up/next-screen-presentation and update-functionality.<br/>
+0,94 Fixing bugs in GUI, Up/next-screen-presentation and update-functionality<br/>
 0,93 Added the possibility to show "up-next"-screen between rounds<br/>
 0,92 Fixing bugs<br/>
 <br/>